 There are 3 steps to create and upload a HoloBuilder project only containing the Location Markers for JobWalk planning from Revit:

-- Switch to the sheet view -
+- Step 1: Switch to the sheet view -

 - Open the 3D model in Revit.